HIV trial in Libya: Libyan HIV victims

-The defendants
+Defendants

 Initially, 23 foreign medical personnel, mostly Bulgarian, were arrested; 17 were subsequently released and returned to Bulgaria.
 Additionally, 11 Libyan nationals were arrested and charged with the alleged crimes.
 Doctor Zdravko Georgiev went to Libya to see his wife (Valtcheva) and was subsequently detained and tried on the charge of illegally transacting in foreign currency.
-Several Libyans were also arrested and tried on non-capital offences—Abdul Azis Husein Mohammed Shembesh, Abdul Menam Ahmed Mohammed al-Sherif, Idris Maatuk Mohammed al-Amari, Salim Ibrahim Suleyman Abe Garara, Mansur al-Mansur Saleh al-Mauhub, Nureddin Abdulhamid Halil Dagman and Saad Musa Suleyman al-Amruni.
+Several Libyans were also arrested and tried on non-capital offences: Abdul Azis Husein Mohammed Shembesh, Abdul Menam Ahmed Mohammed al-Sherif, Idris Maatuk Mohammed al-Amari, Salim Ibrahim Suleyman Abe Garara, Mansur al-Mansur Saleh al-Mauhub, Nureddin Abdulhamid Halil Dagman and Saad Musa Suleyman al-Amruni.

 Ashraf Ahmed al-Hadzhudzh

 Ashraf al-Hadzhudzh was defendant number one in the case.
 In the prosecution's view he was a man in a deadly criminal ring of female nurses dedicated to a plot involving agents of foreign governments; large sums of money; illegal, adulterous sex; and illegal alcohol.
 He was convicted of murdering 426 Libyan children in carrying out the plot, with the intention of destabilizing the country.
 He was an intern who started working at the hospital two months before news of the epidemic broke out.
 His family fled Libya to the Netherlands because, according to them, they had been portrayed by the Libyan media as "killers of innocent children".
-Ashraf's cousin in the Palestinian Territories As'ad El-Hajouj told the Turkish Daily News that Ashraf had lost an eye and that one of his hands had been paralyzed due to torture endured in prison.
+Ashraf's cousin in the Palestinian Territories As'ad El-Hajouj, told the Turkish Daily News that Ashraf had lost an eye and that one of his hands had been paralyzed due to torture endured in prison.
 Ashraf al-Hadzhudzh was granted Bulgarian citizenship on 19 June 2007.